Home → For Libraries → Administration → Defintion of a Public Library

 Definition of a Maine Public Library

 The mission of the Maine State Library is to advance and promote library services and collection resources for all of Maine.

 In order to effectively assist public libraries in Maine by offering state and federal resources, it is important that the most basic attributes that serve as the foundation of a fully-functional Public Library be defined.
 These attributes will help to ensure that ‘public library services’ are consistent throughout the state and for all communities in Maine who have and support their own Public Library, these attributes underscore the importance of sustainability of such an organization.

 A Maine public library is defined by the Maine Library Commission as having the following attributes:

-- is an organization with a governing board that:
+- Is a town department or an organization with a governing board that:

-- hires/appoints the library director/librarian and delegates to the library director full professional responsibility for administering and managing the library, its policies, personnel and finances, as well as the selection of materials.
+- Hires/appoints the library director/librarian and delegates to the library director full professional responsibility for administering and managing the library, its policies, personnel and finances, as well as the selection of materials; and

-- creates and adheres to basic library policies including but not limited to Collection Development, Internet Safety and an acceptable use policy that addresses access by minors.?
+- Creates and adheres to basic library policies including but not limited to Collection Development, Internet Safety/CIPA and an acceptable use policy that addresses access by minors.
 Have circulation practices and policies that protect patron confidentiality.

 Staff and Facility: